Afanasievo culture: Culture

 Mass graves were not usual for this culture.
 Afanasievo cemeteries include both single and small collective burials with the deceased usually flexed on their back in a pit.
 The burial pits are arranged in rectangular, sometimes circular, enclosures marked by stone walls.
 It has been argued that the burials represent family burial plots with four or five enclosures constituting the local social group.

 The Afanasievo economy included cattle, sheep, and goat.
 Horse remains, either wild or domestic, have also been found.
 The Afanasievo people became the first food-producers in the area.
 Tools were manufactured from stone (axes, arrowheads), bone (fish-hooks, points) and antler.
 Among the antler pieces are objects that have been identified as possible cheek-pieces for horses.
 Artistic representations of wheeled vehicles found in the area has been attributed to the Afanasievo culture.
 Ornaments of copper, silver and gold have also been found.

-Physical anthropology
+The Afanasievans are now considered to be the earliest herders of East Asia, who were instrumental in the establishment of the long tradition of pastoralism in Mongolia.
+Their rise also corresponds with the appearance of domesticated sheep, goats, and cattle, which marks the earliest spread of Near Eastern domesticated animals and pastoralism to Inner Asia.

+They also introduced the initial practice of copper and bronze metallurgy.
+Afanasievo burials include metal artifacts in copper, bronze (awls, knives), gold and silver, as well the remains of disassembled carts.
+The Afanasievos may have used cattle-drawn wagons, as did Yamnaya communities.